javadoffuad/dropdown/README.md

 ## Documentation

-You can start Dropdown mannually if you need to:
+You can start Dropdown manually:
 ```
 <div id="my-simple-dropdown"></div>
 ```